fommil/fpmortals/manuscript/complete.md

 A>     divide2(conquer[Unit], fa)(c => ((), f(c)))
 A> ~~~~~~~~
 A>
-A> This has been added to `Divisible` in scalaz 7.3.
+A> This has been added to `Divisible` in Scalaz 7.3.

 And from `divide2`, `Divisible` is able to build up derivations all the way to `divide22`.
 We can call these methods directly for our data types: